Soulcreek/Panda/_deployment-system/DEPLOYMENT_GUIDE.md

-# PANDA DEPLOYMENT GUIDE
+# [Archived] PANDA DEPLOYMENT GUIDE
-*Funktionierender Prozess - Stand: August 2025*
+This document is deprecated.
+See ../../DEPLOYMENT.md for the authoritative guide.

 ## 🚀 **DEPLOYMENT ÜBERBLICK**